 - A dentist’s chair is surrounded by many tools.
 Most of these are complex tools that your kids will not have seen before.
 Your kids might be curious about them, but they could also be fearful of them.

-- A dentist’s office will also have a lot of novel sounds: Machines that whir, buzz, and bubble; people answering the phone to set appointments; sounds of other people getting their teeth cleaned.
+- A dentist’s office will also have a lot of new sounds: Machines that whir, buzz, and bubble; people answering the phone to set appointments; sounds of other people getting their teeth cleaned.
 If kids don’t recognize these sounds, they can be somewhat frightening.